contentful/contentful-management.js/README.md

 > **Please Note**
 >
 > The Adapter will take precedence over the other options.
-Therefore, ensure your providing the Adapter all the
+Therefore, ensure you're providing the Adapter all the
-> information it needs to issue the request (e.g., host, auth headers...)
+> information it needs to issue the request (e.g., host or auth headers)

 ### Reference documentation